consoledotdev/home/content/tools/server-monitoring.md

 - **Expensive licensing.** If you are operating at large scale, you probably have hundreds or thousands of servers, millions of metrics, and many TBs of logs.
-This makes SaaS monitoring very expensive and can be difficult to predict.
+This makes SaaS monitoring very expensive because it is not free and open source, so the cost can be difficult to predict.
 - **High network traffic egress.** Hosted SaaS monitoring is outside your network so you have to pay for all the outbound network traffic.
 At large scale you may be able to set up a peering or interconnection relationship but